danielmayorga/aoc_2022/README.md

 6. It is not optimal to make more ore robots than the max cost of the highest recipe.

 On my machine it ran in ~30 seconds.
 It might take longer on different machines.

+### Day 20

+Work in Progress: Wrote some of the basic code, still have to optimize the mixing shifting portion